 According to Texas State law, all property owners are responsible for any preventable accidents that take place on their property.
 To say that the accident was preventable is to imply that the cause of harm should have been obvious to the property owner and that it was dangerous enough to demand immediate remedy.
 By allowing such a hazard to exist, they could be found negligent in a civil lawsuit.

-If you have been injured while visiting someone else’s property, contact a Dallas personal injury attorney from the Lenahan Law Firm today!
+If you have been injured while visiting someone else’s property, contact a Dallas premises liability attorney from The Lenahan Law Firm by calling (214) 295-1008.

-When someone enters the property unlawfully, however, they are considered a trespasser.
-The illegal activities of a trespasser remove their right to expect a hazard-free area and any accidents that cause them personal injury are likely not to be grounds for suing the property owner.
-That is to say that as the controller of a property, you must provide a safe environment for the people you allow to be there, and where you allow them to be, but not necessarily in areas you consider strictly private or closed.
+That is to say that property owners must provide a safe environment for the people they allow to be there, and where they allow them to be, but not necessarily in areas that are considered strictly private or closed.